Tiger Woods wins his fifth Masters title in his first major victory since 2008

 Breaking News Emails

-Tiger Woods won his fifth Masters title on Sunday, marking his first major victory since the 2008 United States Open.
+Tiger Woods won his fifth Masters title on Sunday, marking his first major victory since the 2008 U.S. Open.
 Woods shot 13 under par through the tournament.

 His victory comes after four back surgeries that left him wondering in recent years if he could ever play again.
 Woods, 43, became the second-oldest winner of the Masters at Augusta National, after Jack Nicklaus who won at 46 in 1986.